fbpx

 For some, it’s comfort food, like local Chinese food with fried rice and those heavy, but absurdly delicious, egg rolls.

-Now, I do love sushi, sashimi, dumplings and tuna tataki, from several awesome restaurants – that’s different.
-This dish is what I would consider something one would order from a restaurant that would typically be full of heavy shit that I can’t stand.
+This dish is what I would consider something one would order from a restaurant that would typically be full of possible salt/oil/msg that just isn’t necessary.

 IMGP3724

 I made this using Moore’s Teriyaki Sauce and the stuff is so flavorful, it doesn’t need a whole lot added to it.
 There’s a Mexican grocery store near me, and I absolutely adore it.
-They have the biggest selection of fresh produce that’s vibrant and HUGE.
-The best part about this place is the prices – everything is priced so much less than other grocery stores.
-I buy a lot of food, so that shit is important.
-VERY important.

 My idea started with a fresh pineapple.
 That’s how it usually begins; one simple thing that ends up being something that catapults something in the back of my mind.